kambojankit/kambojankit.github.io/_pages/profile.md

 ## Introduction

-Namaste, I'm Ankit Kamboj, currently based in **Gurgaon, India**.
+Namaste, I'm Ankit Kamboj, currently based in **Pune, India**.
 I write this blog and love to create tutorials on technologies that interest me.
 I am a Software Developer, Consultant and Trainer specializing in Mobile and Web Technologies.
 I have interest in Mathematics, Programming Languages, Web Development, Software Design etc.

-Currently working as an **Analyst Programmer** with **Fidelity International**.
+Currently working as an **Senior Engineer** with **Exadatum**.
 I took undergraduate degree in Computer Science Engineering from Kurukshetra University, India.
 My initial stint in training was teaching primarily Computers, Mathematics and Science to under-grads.

 I now spend most of my time writing code, training and solving challenging and interesting business problems.